rehanvipin/work/content/angular/rxjs.md

 ### Scheduler
 Controls when subscriptions start.
 Can modify this so that subscriptions start immediately, on the next event loop, next micro loop, or after some timeout.
 This is kinda complex so [here's a link to the docs](https://rxjs.dev/guide/scheduler).

+## RxJS operators
+Another section for this topic??
+Yep, there's a lot of variety here and these are the popular ones:

+Bunch of useful ones grouped by category: <https://www.learnrxjs.io/learn-rxjs/operators>